Before you arrive:Open or Close

-Arrive at least 20 minutes before your first class so we can show you round the studio and your instructor can talk through any questions or health issues you may have.
+Arrive at 15-20 minutes before your first class so we can show you round the studio and your instructor can talk through any questions or health issues you may have.
 Please note, our yoga instructors will do their best to assist, but they’re not doctors.
 If you’re not sure if yoga’s right for you, it’s worth having a quick chat to your GP before you rock up for your first class.
 Also, for all classes some basic mobility is required; being able to stand unaided, get on and off the floor without issue, kneel and sit in a cross legged position relatively comfortably for a period of time.
 Our (Hot) Classic class is the best to choose if you do have limitations.

 Try to skip that big burger you’ve been lusting over if it’s 2-3 hours before class.
 Save it for later.
 The postures work both internally and externally and doing a twisting pose designed to massage your stomach after a full meal can be a bit uncomfortable.
 That said you need something in your tummy.
 So if you’re hungry grab a energy bar, banana or a yoghurt, nothing too heavy.
 Practicing on a completely empty stomach can make you light-headed.